Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic Computers, and Derandomization: Preliminaries

-Let $w$ be an input, we use $|w|$ to denote the length of $w$.
-If for every input $w$ of length $n$ all computations of a deterministic (or, probabilistic/quantum) Turing machine $M$ end in less than or equal to $T(n)$ steps, then $M$ is said to be a deterministic (or, probabilistic/quantum) $T(n)$ {\em time-bounded Turing machine}, or is said to be {\em of time complexity $T(n)$.}
+Let $w$ be an input string and $|w|$ its length.
+If, for every input $w$ of length $n$, all computations of a deterministic (respectively, probabilistic or quantum) Turing machine $M$ halt in at most $T(n)$ steps, then $M$ is said to be a $T(n)$ time-bounded deterministic (respectively, probabilistic or quantum) Turing machine, or to have time complexity {\em of time complexity $T(n)$.}

-The complexity classes $\mathcal{P}$ and $\mathcal{BPP}$ (see \cite{Ano4} for a popular introduction) are respectively defined to be the class of languages:
+The complexity classes $\mathcal{P}$ and $\mathcal{BPP}$ (see \cite{Ano4} for a popular introduction) are defined as: and